tholman/generative-artistry/content/tutorials/piet-mondrian.md

 {{< / highlight >}}
 </div>

-And there we have, a Mondrian.
+And there we have it, a Mondrian.
 Please, hit the link below to have a play on CodePen, play with the colors, how you apply them, play with the split percentages.
-Its all good fun!
+It's all good fun!